- 1 What is the mission of the Blue Angels?

 - 28 What is the closest distance that the jets fly to each other?

 The closest the diamond will fly to each other is 18 inches during the Diamond 360 maneuver.

-- 29 What is the lowest and highest maneuver heights performed during an air show?
+- 29 What are the lowest and highest maneuver heights performed during an air show?

 This varies due to weather conditions.
-The highest is the vertical rolls performed by the Opposing Solo (up to 15,000 feet) and the lowest is the Sneak Pass (50 feet) performed by the Lead Solo.
+The highest is the vertical roll, performed by the Opposing Solo (up to 15,000 feet) and the lowest is the Sneak Pass (as low as 50 feet) performed by the Lead Solo.

 - 30 What is the most demanding maneuver performed?

 All maneuvers are demanding, both mentally and physically, and reflect the daily challenges met by fleet Navy and Marine Corps aviators.